-The lands we were passing through felt a little bit different, even though I really couldn't say why.
-My guide informed me that we are now passing through Gurung territory.
-A different ethnic group in the mountains.
-Chomrong was in in Gurung lands.
+By the middle of the day, the lands we were passing through felt a little bit different, even though I really couldn't say why.
+My guide informed me that we were passing through Gurung territory, a different ethnic group.
+Chomrong village was in Gurung lands.

-One difference I could say was that here there are often gardens with flowers.
+One difference I could pick out, was that here there are often gardens with flowers here, but not before.
 Great big huge lilies and roses, and peonies and all sorts - perfect and large and vibrant enough that I knew my avid gardener mother would half die of envy.

-The trail began to skirt the slopes again here, and were it not for the fog, we would be able to see the mountain peaks.
+The trail began to skirt the slopes again, and were it not for the fog, we would be able to see Machapuchare and the other peaks.

-Yes, the fog had returned.
-Thick and white, completely obscuring view into the valleys.
+Oh yes, the fog had returned.
+Thick and white, completely obscuring view down into the valleys.